10 minutes to… OGGM-shop as a data provider for your worksflows#

 # Variable to model

-target = df['thick']
+target = df['thickness']

 # Predictors - remove x and y (redundant with lon lat)